SyneRBI/SIRF/src/torch/README.md

 ## Dimensions used by the wrapper

-The wrapper priorise SIRF's data formats, meaning that the torch arrays must have the shape:
+The wrappesr prioritise SIRF's data formats, meaning that the torch arrays must have the shape:
 * [batch, [channel,] *SIRF.DataContainer.shape], where the channel dimension is optional.

 This requires the **user** to ensure the dimensionality to match between layers.